 - To familiarize managers and administrators of the future with effective public systems management practices.

-- To conduct research on public policy context of business and management with a special focus on the socio-ecological impact of development.
+- To conduct research on the public policy context of business and management with a special focus on the socio-ecological impact of development.

 - The Centre was represented in a multi-institutional team which conducted an impact assessment for a project sponsored by the Ratan Tata Trust in Pune in July 2013.